jeftegoes/AwsOverview/AWS Route 53.md

 - **AAAA:** maps a hostname to IPv6
 - **CNAME:** maps a hostname to another hostname
   - The target is a domain name which must have an A or AAAA record
-  - Can’t create a CNAME record for the top node of a DNS namespace (Zone Apex)
+  - Can't create a CNAME record for the top node of a DNS namespace (Zone Apex)
-  - Example: you can’t create for example.com, but you can create for www.example.com
+  - Example: you can't create for example.com, but you can create for www.example.com
 - **NS:** Name Servers for the Hosted Zone
   - Control how traffic is routed for a domain